tbensky/npct/README.md

 # Participate in "self" contact tracing

 You are done.
-Now, do two things:
+Now, here's what you do:

+## Update your health information

+Regularly update your health information on the contact tracer device.

+## Take the contact tracer device with you

-1. Power the ESP32 using a battery and take it with you when you go out!
+Power the ESP32 using a battery and take it with you when you go out!
 The battery should power it for 40+ hours.
 Be sure not to disconnect it while you're out and about, as any logged contact information will be lost.
 You can disconnect it and/or charge the battery after you get home and download any contacts.

+## Download any encounters

-1. When you get home, check the for blue LED.
+When you get home, check the for blue LED.
 It'll be on if any health-related contacts were logged.
 (The red LED is always on.)
 To read out your contact log, go back to the Chrome-App `(config.html)` to read any contact information that came in while you were out.
 Click on the blue "read device log" button:

 <p align="center"><img src=https://github.com/tbensky/npct/blob/master/pics/readlog.png width=400></p>

 It'll pull and list all contacts you encountered.

+## Make another contact tracer

 Next, make a contact tracer for someone you know, and tell them to make one for someone they know.

+## The tracer tells me I was around someone who was sick

 What if some of your contacts report that they were sick (and perhaps not wearing a mask)?
 Good question.

-## The tracer tells me I was around someone who was sick

 Here's what we know, and we can apply some logic to guide us (disclaimer: we are not epidemiologists, but did complete [this course](https://www.coursera.org/learn/covid-19-contact-tracing?edocomorp=covid-19-contact-tracing)):